raisa-d/ticTacToeGame/README.md

 ## Optimizations
 The next iteration will focus on prioritizing the following udpates:
-- Styling will be added for the "X" player's boxes (right now the styling is just a pink background)
 - Once one player wins the game, they should no longer be able to select more boxes (if there are free ones).
 - Add styling for when the winner wins, highlight the winning combination.